Skip to main content

 I keep writing because it’s the best way I know to turn talk into truth.
 I love conversations: the small confessions, the bright phrases, the stubborn contradictions.
 I can’t write the full history of everyone I’ve met, so I distill it with an essence here, an anecdote there.
 Characters are what remains after all that refining.
 When they face a problem, nine times out of ten I can hear a voice I’ve heard in life, and the scene sharpens.

 The work costs something.
 It takes time: at least an hour a day, sometimes four or five.
-It asks me to plot in meticulous detail, then throw away half that plan once the draft starts breathing.
+It asks me to plot in careful detail, then throw away half that plan once the draft starts breathing.
 The trade is worth it: the moment a paragraph clicks and a reader feels something interesting and new.

 Here’s how I show up for it.
 I wake at 4 a.m., no alarm.
 Before the world can interrupt me, I make coffee, ignore my phone and email, skip the never-ending to-do list, and start.
 Fresh mind, blank page, no noise.